 The Mississippi State Board of Education does not accredit EPPs but maintains authority over educator preparation programs leading to licensure with the Mississippi Department of Education (MDE).
-To be considered for initial approval to prepare candidates for licensure in Mississippi, all new EPP applicants shall maintain a physical location in the state and meet all standards adopted by the Mississippi State Board of Education (SBE) as codified in Miss.
+To be considered for initial approval to prepare candidates for licensure in Mississippi,of understanding and meet all standards adopted by the Mississippi State Board of Education (SBE) as codified in Miss.
 Code Ann. § 37-3-2 and Mississippi Administrative Code Title 7 Part 107.